-The Company's accounts receivable represent unconditional rights to consideration and are generated using its clinical services and Pharma Solutions services.
+The Company's accounts receivable represent unconditional rights to consideration and are generated using its clinical services and pharma services.
 The Company's clinical services are fulfilled upon completion of the test, review and release of the test results.
 In conjunction with fulfilling these services, the Company bills the third-party payer or direct-bill payer.
 Contractual adjustments represent the difference between the list prices and the reimbursement rates set by third-party payers, including Medicare, commercial payers, and amounts billed to direct-bill payers.
 Specific accounts may be written off after several appeals, which in some cases may take longer than twelve months.
+Pharma services represented, primarily, the performance of laboratory tests in support of clinical trials for pharma services customers.
+The Company billed these services directly to the customer.